carlalennon/generation-knit-2.0/README.md

 Javascript is not installed in this project, rather it is loaded in using a tag in base.html.
 The tag is based on the bottom of the page to improve loading times.

 ![My javascript tag](/workspace/generation-knit-2.0/templates/assets/images/readme/readme-javascript.png)

 ### Bootstrap

+I used Bootstrap to design the HTML of my website.

+Bootstrap is a
 ## Deployment
 ## Error Hall of Fame
 ## Citations